Waynesburg women win at Geneva, 93-76

 Men’s basketball

-Waynesburg 76, Geneva 72 -- The Yellow Jackets rallied from a 14-point halftime deficit for a PAC road victory over the Golden Tornadoes.
+Waynesburg 76, Geneva 72 — The Yellow Jackets rallied from a 14-point halftime deficit for their first win of the season, a PAC road victory over the Golden Tornadoes.

 Geneva (1-2, 5-6) lead 47-33 at the half, but Waynesburg outscored the home team in the final 20 minutes, 43-25.